CLICK ON IMAGES or UNDERLINED TITLES to LEARN MORE

 "I spent the better part of each year raising the money to do the shows and the Outreach.
 Then, we would rehearse for 3 weeks and run for another 3.
 Ridiculous!"

 With the start of the new millennium, John was able to bring more staff on to the Pleiades Theatre team.
-In 2001, Erin Shields came on board with a Theatre Ontario grant to do Outreach and as an Assistant Producer.
-Naomi Campbell joined as the Producer of The Triumph of Love.
+In 2001, Erin Shields came on board with a Theatre Ontario grant to do Outreach and as an Assistant Director and Naomi Campbell joined as the Producer of The Triumph of Love.

 2004 saw the production of Pleiades Theatre's first original work called Beaux Gestes & Beautiful Deeds.

 The Seven Days of Simon Labrosse was produced in co-production with Montreal Young Company and Gravy Bath Productions; the second show was The Amorous Servant and both shows were performed at the Artword Theatre before it moved to Hamilton, ON.
+The latter would be the final show on which STAF provided admin support for Pleiades.

 Lastly, a new logo was created by PHILIP SUNG & ASSOCIATES.